 Probability Chart

-The Fed Fund futures became more hawkish last week, projecting a peak in the rate at more than 5% this summer.
+The Fed Fund futures became more hawkish last week projecting a peak in the rate at more than 5 this summer

 While the futures are still suggesting a lower year-end Fed Funds rate than was included in December’s FOMC projections, the market is now much more closely aligned with the Fed,